-Library resources and services are sufficient to ensure the achievement of the goals and outcomes of Sociology programs.
+Library resources and services are sufficient to ensure the achievement of the goals and outcomes of Social Work programs.
 The University Libraries provide collections of current books, periodicals, and pertinent reference materials, which are readily accessible to students and are sufficient in scope to support the curriculum.
 The Samuel H. Coleman Memorial Library (the main library) and branch libraries provide traditional print, as well as electronic access to full text databases, e-journals, and e-books.
-Library collections contain materials that support the Sociology curriculum directly and indirectly through social sciences interdisciplinary collections.
+Library collections contain materials that support the Social Work curriculum directly and indirectly through interdisciplinary collections in the social sciences.

-The following table shows library holdings targeted for use by the general campus and community population, as well as holdings targeted to support Sociology.
+The following table shows library holdings targeted for use by the general campus and community population, as well as holdings targeted to support Social Work.